DerwenAI/strwythura/README.md

 </summary>
 &nbsp;

+A _textgraph_ algorithm gets used to construct a _lexical graph_ in `NetworkX` which then ranks the "most referenced" entities to describe the domain context, and cross-links entities in the ERKG with text chunks in the vector store.

-Perform _entity linking_ to connect entities extracted from the unstructured content into the ERKG.
+Then _entity linking_ is used to connect entities extracted from the unstructured content into the ERKG.
 This step is a form of _distillation_, transforming the relatively "noisy" lexical graph to more refined/condensed nodes in the resulting